microsoft/terminal/doc/specs/#885 - Terminal Settings Model.md

    - layer `profile.defaults` onto `_profiles` (unchanged)
    - construct a `Profile` from `profiles.defaults`.
 Save as `Profile _profileDefaults`.
 4. load `settings.json` `profiles.list`
-   - if a matching profile exists, clone the matching profile, and layer the json onto the clone.
+   - if a matching profile exists, `CreateInheritedProfile` from the matching profile, and layer the json onto the child.
-   - otherwise, clone `_profileDefaults`, and layer the json onto the clone.
+   - otherwise, `CreateInheritedProfile` from `_profileDefaults`, and layer the json onto the clone.

+Additionally, `_profileDefaults` will be exposed by `Profile CascadiaSettings::ProfileDefaults()`.
+This will enable [#7414](https://github.com/microsoft/terminal/pull/7414)'s implementation to spawn incoming commandline app tabs with the "Default" profile (as opposed to the "default profile").

-### Clone vs Copy
+### CreateChild vs Copy

-Settings objects will have `Clone()` and `Copy()`. `Clone()` is responsible for creating a new settings object that inherits undefined values from its parent. `Copy()` is responsible for recreating the contents of the settings object, including a reference to a copied parent.
+Settings objects will have `CreateChild()` and `Copy()`. `CreateChild()` is responsible for creating a new settings object that inherits undefined values from its parent. `Copy()` is responsible for recreating the contents of the settings object, including a reference to a copied parent.

 The Settings UI will use `Copy()` to get a full copy of `CascadiaSettings` and data bind the UI to that copy.
 Thus, `Copy()` needs to be exposed in the IDL.

-`Clone()` will only be used during (de)serialization to adequately interpret and update the JSON. `Clone()` enables, but is not explicitly used, for retrieving a value from a settings object.
+`CreateChild()` will only be used during (de)serialization to adequately interpret and update the JSON. `CreateChild()` enables, but is not explicitly used, for retrieving a value from a settings object.
 It can also be used to enable larger hierarchies for inheritance within the settings model.

 ### Terminal Settings Model: Serialization and Deserialization